exercism/go/concepts/runes/about.md

 Unicode is a superset of ASCII that represents characters by assigning a unique number to every character.
 This unique number is called a Unicode code point.
 Unicode aims to represent all the world's characters including various alphabets, numbers, symbols, and even emoji as Unicode code points.

-In Go, the `rune` type is meant to represent a single Unicode code point.
+In Go, the `rune` type represents a single Unicode code point.

 The following table contains example Unicode characters along with their Unicode code point and decimal values: